Right Arrow

 Streamline your safety program from reactive to proactive

-The construction industry's safety challenges, highlighted by workers accounting for over 21% of workplace fatalities and a 77.4% surge in heat-related deaths from 2012 to 2023, demand more than incremental changes (Source: World Construction Today and Risk and Insurance).
-Automated PPE detection offers a proven path to dramatically enhance your safety metrics while actually reducing costs—solving the challenging equation that keeps safety directors focused on solutions.
+The construction industry's safety difficulties, highlighted by the sector accounting for nearly one in five U.S. worker fatalities in 2022, demand more than incremental changes (Source: U.S. Bureau of Labor Statistics).
+Automated PPE detection offers a proven path to dramatically enhance your safety metrics while actually reducing costs—solving the tough-to-solve equation that keeps safety leaders focused on solutions.

-Contemporary AI-powered systems address common frustrations by eliminating the reactive scramble after incidents, maintaining consistent PPE compliance across multiple sites, and delivering the live visibility that manual monitoring cannot achieve.
-The technology exists today to reshape your safety program from constant firefighting to proactive prevention, with measurable gains in TRIR, EMR, and OSHA compliance.
+Advanced AI-powered systems address common frustrations by eliminating the reactive scramble after incidents, maintaining consistent PPE compliance across multiple sites, and delivering the live visibility that manual monitoring cannot achieve.
+The technology exists today to improve your safety program from constant firefighting to forward-thinking risk mitigation, with measurable gains in TRIR, EMR, and OSHA compliance.

 Frequently asked questions